 - Chemistry/crystal sets

-- Drill bits and machine tools
+- Drill bits, saw blades, and other machine tools

-- Dyes and pigments (Cobalt Blue)
+- Dyes and pigments (cobalt blue)

 - Some metal-on-metal hip implants